tssdantas/fast-model-context-protocol/README.md

 ## Running local tests

-This feature will run the local client to acess the local server and execute one of the tools.
-No LLM will be used, this feature is designed for *demonstration & troubleshooting*
+This feature runs the local client against the local server and executes one of the tools automatically.
+No LLM is used, this is intended for demonstration and troubleshooting.

 ```bash